2022 Skoda Kodiaq drive review: Spirited drive in a premium SUV package

 The Kodiaq had to be taken off Indian shelves previously due to the shift to BS 6 emission norms.
 But the three-row SUV is now back with a new petrol motor at its core and the same promise of offering value luxury.

-Brought in via the Completely Built Unit (CBU) route, the Kodiaq may carry a rather costly price sticker, starting at ₹35 lakh and going up to over ₹37 lakh for the Laurin & Klement variant that we received for our review session.
+Brought in via the Completely Knocked Down (CKD) route, the Kodiaq may carry a rather costly price sticker, starting at ₹35 lakh and going up to over ₹37 lakh for the Laurin & Klement variant that we received for our review session.
 But Skoda appears to once again be gunning for players in the luxury space and in that sense, does the new Kodiaq have what it takes to impress?

 The Kodiaq 4x4 is now being powered by a 2.0-litre TSI petrol motor which comes mated to the familiar seven-speed DSG gearbox.
 This is the same engine that also powers the latest Superb and Octavia.